 - Select Content Definitions from the drop down menu.

 - Select a Folder in the hierarchy.
-Any existing definitions are listed.
+You cannot create a definition in the Root folder.

-- New Definition button to create a definition.
+- New Content Definition button to create a definition.

 - Definition to be changed.